Sex Please, We're Sixty, an American farce by Michael and Susan Parker

 The Parkers take familiar British farce situations and put them into an American setting.
 Their plays are stereotypical, sex comedies, with over the top, bawdy, nonsensical plots.
 The result is a great deal of fun by innuendo.

-The story takes place at Mrs. Stancliffe's, Rose Cottage Bed and Breakfast, in New England.
+The story takes place at Mrs. Stancliffe's, Rose Cottage Bed and Breakfast.
 She has repeat business (mostly women), who return to the cottage each year.
 Three women arrive on the same day, Victoria Ambrose, Hillary Hudson, and Charmaine Beauregard.

 Mrs. Stancliffe's next door neighbour, Bud "the Stud" Davis, awaits the arrival of his "chicks", believing that the main reason these gals return each season, is to "romance" with him.
 Henry, another neighbour and wannabee suitor to Mrs. Stancliffe, is a retired chemist.
 He has developed "Venusia", a new pill, used to increase the libido of menopausal women, although it has yet to be tested.
 When Bud mistakenly takes the "Venusia", the bawdy, rollicking romp begins.

 SEX PLEASE, WE’RE SIXTY CHARACTERS

 Please note that the ages simply refer to the age of the characters, not the ages of the people auditioning (although this is a great play for our seniors to give a try!)